Plastic-Free Food Storage: The Best Alternatives to Plastic Containers

 Wood (Hardwoods like Maple, Olive, Acacia)

-Wood is a natural and effective material for dry food storage.
-It provides a breathable environment that is well-suited to storing items like tea, coffee, spices, and bread.
-Untreated or food-safe finished wood containers are fully plastic-free and biodegradable.
+Wood works well for dry storage.
+It breathes, which suits tea, coffee, spices, and bread.
+Untreated or food-safe-finished wood containers are fully plastic-free and biodegradable.

 Wood is not airtight and can absorb odors if left untreated.
 Occasional oiling is recommended to maintain durability and prevent cracking.